Chicago Waldorf School - Board of Trustees

 The Board of Trustees focuses and activates the Mission of the school and holds the College of Teachers and the Administrative Director responsible for accomplishing the school’s Vision and Strategic Plan.
 The Board is responsible for legal and fiduciary stewardship, strategic planning, budget approval, fundraising leadership and risk management oversight of the school’s affairs.

-Lee is a Vice-President of Finance at Kraft Foods, a global food and beverage company headquartered in Northfield, Illinois.
-Lee has more than 20 years of broad experience in financial planning, business and strategic analysis, process reengineering, large scale project management, and in leading significant organizational change management.
-Prior to his 17 years at Kraft, Lee spent 4 years in public accounting and management consulting at Ernst & Young, a global “big 4” public accounting firm.
-He holds a BA (Hons) in Economics from the University of Kent at Canterbury (England), an MBA from the University of Illinois at Chicago, and is a CPA and CMA.
-Lee loves international travel, and wants to take his family to see the myriad of wonders and diversity that make up our world.
+Lee is Chief Financial Officer and Senior Vice-President at American Hotel Register Company, a 150 year old global supplier to the hospitality industry headquartered in Vernon Hills, Illinois.
+Prior to this, Lee was Divisional CFO of the Beverage Business of Kraft Foods, a global Food and Beverages company.
+Lee has more than 25 years of broad experience in financial planning, business and strategic analysis, process reengineering, large scale project management, and in leading significant organizational change management.
+Prior to his 20 years at Kraft, Lee spent 4 years in public accounting and management consulting at Ernst & Young.
+He holds a BA (Hons) in Economics from the University of Kent at Canterbury (England), an MBA from the University of Illinois at Chicago, and is a Chartered Global Management Accountant, Certified Public Accountant, and Certified Management Accountant.
+Lee has four children at the Waldorf School.

-Valerie Colis, Secretary & Chair of Development Committee
+Valerie Colis, Chair of the Committee on Trustees & Chair of the Capital Campaign Committee

 Gordon Edwards, Board Member

-John Figiel, Vice President & Co-Chair of the Governance Committee
+John Figiel, Vice Chair & Chair of the Enrollment Committee

 Leukos Goodwin, Administrative Director